jamillambert/jamillambert/README.md

 Studied computer science (C++, Java) and a PhD in physics at Sydney University.

-Recently transitioned to full-time software engineering.
+Recently moved to full-time software engineering.
 Currently focusing on Open Source Software Development in Rust, taking advantage of recent developments in AI to improve productivity.